-Self-employed individuals that have mortgage interest, rent or utilities expenses must have claimed or be entitled to claim a deduction for those expenses on your 2019 Schedule C in order to claim them for forgiveness.
+Self-employed individuals that have mortgage interest, rent, or utility expenses must have claimed or be entitled to claim a deduction for those expenses on your 2019 Schedule C to claim them for forgiveness.

 How do you apply for PPP loan forgiveness?

 Each lender will be processing forgiveness applications.
 Your lender is going to be your go-to for instructions on how to apply for forgiveness and when to apply for forgiveness.
 Your lender will be required by law to provide you with a response within 60 days.

 What do you need to apply for PPP loan forgiveness?

 Each lender may have specific requirements on what is needed to apply for forgiveness.
 However, the following documents are required to provide alongside your PPP forgiveness application.

 - Documentation verifying the number of full-time equivalent employees on the payroll, including their pay rates, for the periods used to verify you met the staffing and pay requirements.

 - Payroll reports (from your payroll provider)

 - Payroll tax filings (Form 941)

 - Income, payroll, and unemployment insurance filings from your state